Cysharp/MessagePipe/README.md

 > Weak reference, which is widely used in WPF, is an anti-pattern.
-All subscriptions should be managed explicitly, and `DisposableBag` (`CompositeDisposable`) can help with that.
+All subscriptions should be managed explicitly.

+, and `DisposableBag` (`CompositeDisposable`) can help with that.